tofflemire/tofflemire.github.io/pages/animations.md

 A peer-reviewed article published in the Astrophysical Journal on this result can be found <a href='https://arxiv.org/abs/1612.02431' target="_blank"> here</a>.
 <hr>
-More fun animations I have made for grad classes over the years can be found on my <a href='https://www.youtube.com/user/BenTofflemire' target="_blank">youtube channel</a>.
+More animations I have made for grad classes over the years can be found on my <a href='https://www.youtube.com/user/BenTofflemire' target="_blank">youtube channel</a>.